sourcenetwork/docs.source.network/docs/orbis/testnet/join.md

 Once all the current validators have started their nodes, and posted their host info, we can craft the Root Ring manifest.

 ### Create Root Ring
-Once we have the Root Ring manifest, everyone can download it from the discord or Github testnet repo page (links to be provided here once we generate it), we can go ahread and create the root ring.
+Once we have the Root Ring manifest, everyone can download it from the discord or Github testnet repo page (links to be provided here once we generate it), we can go ahead and create the root ring.

 To do so, each node will need to run
 ```bash